 Doctor's Notes on Low Potassium (Hypokalemia)

-Symptoms that can be associated with hypokalemia can include muscle aches, muscle weakness, or muscle cramps.
-Irregular heartbeats (palpitations) may also occur.
 Psychological symptoms like delirium, hallucinations, depression, or psychosis may accompany severe hypokalemia.
 In extreme cases, life-threatening complications such as cardiac arrhythmias or circulatory collapse may develop.

 Food Portion Distortion : Correct Serving Size QuizQuestion